Residents flee New Mexican village as wildfires bear down on homes

 SANTA FE, N.M.
 (AP) — Residents of the mountain village of Ruidoso in southern New Mexico fled their homes under evacuation orders with little time to rescue belongings as fast-moving wildfires bore down on the village of 7,000 residents.

 “GO NOW: Do not attempt to gather belongings or protect your home.
-Evacuate immediately,” officials with Ruidoso, a village home to 7,000 people, said on its website and in social media posts at about 7 p.m.
-Monday.
+Evacuate immediately,” officials with Ruidoso said on the village website and in social media posts.

 Accountant Steve Jones said he and his wife evacuated overnight as emergency crews arrived at their doorstep and dense smoke filled the Ruidoso valley, making it difficult to breathe.